logikaljay/swagger-controllers/README.md

 ## Why not just use tsoa?

-The only reason is running a command to generate routes from these classes never sat well with me mostly due to the fact that if you wanted to debug your routes.
+Running a command to generate express routes from classes never sat well with me, mostly due to debugging.

 ## Is this a replacement for tsoa?

-No. Not at all.
+Not at all.
 All this library does is use typescript to generate a swagger.json file from classes that have been defined.
 It is up to you to convert these classes to routes somehow.

 ## Example